alexej-schelle/InfoDiv/README.md

-# DIVSCALING
+# DATADIV
-Python routine for determination of divergence from data scaling transformations
+Python software for determination of divergence from data transformations